 While higher rates for new drivers are definitely frustrating, they are admittedly understandable.
 New drivers have two factors going against them: inexperience and lack of track record.

-They say it takes 10,000 hours to become a master at something.
-Unfortunately, new drivers are far short of that mark, and that means it’s more likely they’ll slip up and forget to check their blindspots, misunderstand the right of way, or make another mistake that will cause an accident.
+New drivers are more likely they’ll slip up and forget to check their blindspots, misunderstand the right of way, or make another mistake that will cause an accident.

-To see what an insurance premium for your age and experience level would look like, call (844) 246-8209 for free quotes or use this tool:
+To see what an insurance premium for your age and credit level would look like, enter your zip code below.

 How To Get Cheap Car Insurance For New Drivers